 Everyone got up to their feet and went to their respective rooms.
-The day went on for us and it was pretty quick.
+The day went on for us, and it was pretty quick.
 I, of course, was too fixated with my shadows.
-It was something fascinating because I was able to suddenly manipulate it.
+It was fascinating because I was able to suddenly manipulate it.
 Obviously, I have never done it before.
 For the last few classes, it was all I did.
-I tried practicing melding and manipulating it.
+I tried practicing melding and controlling it

-It gave me some sort of thrill of having some kind of weird super power.
+It gave me some sort of thrill of having some kind of weird superpower.
 And it launched me to new thoughts as to how I was even doing it.
 Because of the small experiments I was doing under the table, time went by quickly.
 But on the other hand, I felt a weird kind of tiredness on my body.
-So I therefore concluded that using those newfound abilities I have, it was draining me out.
+Therefore, I concluded that using those newfound abilities I have, it was draining me out.

 As soon as Jaden saw me, his eyes lit up.
 “Hey.”

 “Quick, there’s something I wanted to show you!”
 I said excitedly.
 He just raised his brow and watched me.
 When I checked around to see if anyone nearby could be watching, I prepared myself as soon as the coast was clear.
-So I tried to get control over my shadows again but with the best of my focus, nothing happened.
-I tried to wave my hand as if I was trying to pull something from the ground but still, nothing happened.
+I tried to get control over my shadows again, but nothing happened to the best of my focus.
+I tried to wave my hand as if I was trying to pull something from the ground, but still, nothing happened.
 “Wait for it.”

 “But I don’t have extra money.”
 I grumbled.
 But I knew he will keep on insisting until he got what he wanted.
 That’s just how he was.
-“We don’t need to spend much just to spend time you know.”
+“We don’t need to spend much just to spend the time, you know.”

-Actually, I was pretty used to Jaden treating me food or to the movies every now and then.
+Actually, I was pretty used to Jaden treating my food or movies every now and then.
 It was his favorite method of showing his friendly affection.
-They were not all that rich but I could tell that they were beyond average so I knew that it wasn’t taxing on his wallet as well.
+They were not all that rich, but I could tell that they were beyond average, so I knew that it wasn’t taxing on his wallet as well.

-“Hey auntie!”
+“Hey, Mrs. Valentine!”
 Jaden started on his phone.
 “It’s Jaden.
 Can Chance and I watch movies by the arcade?
-I’m going to take care of him I promise.
+I’m going to take care of him, I promise.
 You know he is my best friend, right.
 Great!
 Thank you so much.
 We’ll be home before 7, don’t worry.”

 “Well, that wasn’t much of an effort.”
 I commented.
 My voice didn’t sound amazed since it had always been that way.
 Whenever Jaden saw what he wanted, and he will take the opportunity to get it.
 “I have no idea why you are so irresistible.”

-The two of us watched the movie about zombies and to my heart’s content, I was actually happy.
-Watching the movie helped me take my mind off of the disappointment I just experienced and shrugged that maybe, I was just imagining the melding and manipulation of shadows.
-The movie lasted for almost two hours as expected and by the time we went out, it was getting dark.
-Jaden and I decided to walk home and we had to walk beside a dark alley.
+The two of us watched the movie about zombies, and to my heart’s content, I was actually happy.
+Watching the movie helped me take my mind off of the disappointment I experienced and shrugged that maybe, I just imagined the melding and manipulation of shadows.
+The film lasted for almost two hours as expected, and by the time we went out, it was getting dark.
+Jaden and I decided to walk home, and we had to walk beside a dark alley.

 Out of nowhere, a man dressed in a black cloak suddenly appeared.
 He had dark hair and dark eyes.
-The cloak he was wearing was made of thick clothe and I somehow knew that it wasn’t a form of modern clothing.
+The coat he was wearing was made of thick clothing, and I somehow knew that it wasn’t a form of modern clothing.
 The man then suddenly grabbed Jaden by the neck and started choking the life out of him.

 But before the man was about to step back into the dark alley, something blazed within me.
-My hands started to tremble and my knees buckled.
-My forehead burned with something similar to fever and my heart pounded inside my chest.
-With a flick of a finger, a rod shot out of my own shadow and went straight into my palms.
+My hands started to tremble, and my knees buckled.
+My forehead burned with something similar to fever, and my heart pounded inside my chest.
+With a flick of a finger, a rod shot out of my own shadow.
+It went straight into my palms.
 It was long enough to be a make-shift sword.
 And with the best of my effort, I swung the rod at the man.
-Then he countered my attack and used his free hand and produced a huge knife made out of his own shadow and slashed through the rod I created.
+He then countered my attack, used his free hand, produced a great knife made out of his own shadow, and slashed through the rod I created.
 The other half hit the walls and clanged like a piece of metal.

 I was still frozen in place.
 My mind was racing on what to do next.
 The only weapon I could produce was easily cut into two.